nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![img_13.png](img_13.png) <br>
 **Figure 5: Sequence Diagram showing the logical implementation of executeCommand() for the Surgery Command**

+The Sequence Diagram below shows how the components interact with each other for the scenario where the user removes an appointment.
 ![img_10.png](img_10.png) <br>
-**Figure 6: Sequence Diagram showing the logical implementation of executeCommand() for the Remove Command**
+**Figure 6: Sequence Diagram showing the logical implementation of executeCommand() for the Remove Command** The remove command is facilitated by `SniffTasks` which stores all the current appointments as `APPOINTMENTS`.
+It then implements the following operation:
+* `Snifftasks.removeAppointment()` -- Removes the appointment with the specified UID.

 ![img_11.png](img_11.png) <br>
 **Figure 7: Sequence Diagram showing the logical implementation of executeCommand() for the List Command**